What is a learning community?

-Topics are announced on the TLC website and through email (NBall).
-Interested faculty and staff have 10 days to sign up for one.
+Topics are announced on the Connected Learning website and through email (NBall).
+Interested faculty and staff have 1 week to sign up for one.
 An LC must have at least 5 participants (including facilitator/s) to run.

 Learning can take many forms.
 Decide with your team what "IT" is that you hope to learn and/or to achieve before the end of the Spring quarter.
 Think about what you would like to share with the broader campus community about your learning experience.

 a campus workshop or presentation; a resource kit; a blog; a white paper or publication; a conference presentation; a website or wiki; a course design or re-design; policy or process recommendations; a multi-media resource; or a book review